camferna/Online-Learning-Approach-for-Survival-Analysis/README.md

 - online_algorithms contains all the functions and algorithms use throughout the paper: ONS, gradient descent, BOA and SurvONS.
 - MC_simulations contains the data simulation and the parameter estimation of all the online algorithms.
-- MC_results contains the graphs that shows the results of the simulation section of the paper.
+- MC_results contains the graphs that show the results of the simulation section of the paper.